-How is the New Year celebrated in Japan?
+How is the new year celebrated in Japan?

-Visiting temples in the Japanese New Year
+Visiting temples in Japanese New Year

 Ring the bell - Some Buddhist temples in Japan ring the bell 108 times at midnight to represent the 108 human sins of Buddhism.
 When this is done, visitors have a rare opportunity to ring the temple bell.
 This symbolizes the cleansing of sins.

-Other New Year Traditions in Japan
+Other New Year's Traditions in Japan

 Otoshidama – It is customary for parents, grandparents, aunts and uncles to give children money in special envelopes for the New Year.
 Depending on the age of the children this is usually between 3,000 to 10,000 yen.

-New Year Banquet in Japan
+New Year's Feast in Japan

 Kagami Mochi is one of the recipes made using mochi.
 They consist of two mochi with a daidai fruit on top.
 They are associated with longevity and are eaten in a ritual on the first weekend after the New Year.

 Toshikoshi Soba – It is tradition on New Year's Eve to eat a bowl of buckwheat noodles known as Toshikoshi Soba just before midnight.
-The long shape of the pasta represents the passage from one year to the next.
+The long shape of the noodles represents the passage from one year to the next.

-Japanese New Year phrases
+New Year phrases in Japanese